• Skip to primary navigation

 Place the colander over a bowl or plate to catch the oil

-Totopos are delicious on their own or served with tasty Mexican salsas like these:
+Totopos make a delicious snack on their own, or you can pair them with some flavor-packed salsas like these:

 Note: Tortilla chips turn stale from absorbing moisture.
 By limiting air contact and reheating them, you can revive the crunchiness.